nuts-foundation/nuts-specification/rfc/rfc004-distributed-document-format.md

 The contents then MAY be stored next to or apart from the document itself (but that's out of scope for this RFC).

+There SHOULD be only 1 signature on the JWS.
+If there are multiple signatures all signatures except the first one MUST be ignored.

 ### 3.2.
 Document Reference
 The document reference uniquely identifies a document and is used to refer to it.
 It MUST be calculated by taking the bytes of the JWS EXACTLY as received and hashing it using SHA-1.